 Air Quality.
 Air quality affects all residents of the region and continues to be a concern.
-The region fails to meet current federal standards for ozone and more stringent standards are expected to be established by the Environmental Protection Agency in 2012.
+The region fails to meet current federal standards for ozone.
 Meeting a more aggressive ozone standard will require continuous efforts from many parties.
 DRCOG supports: